fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 Timestamp resolution SHOULD either match or exceed NTPv4, and be extensible to represent any specified timescale.

-The protocol SHOULD NOT transmit time zone information and should focus on providing clock synchronisation as TZDIST {{RFC7808}} already provides this ability.

-## IP affinity

 Servers SHOULD have a new identifier that peers use as reference, this SHOULD NOT be a FQDN, an IP address, or identifier tied to a certificate.
 Servers